Jeff Smith (British racing driver): Eurotech Racing (2011–2013, 2015–)

-In December 2010 Smith was confirmed as a driver for Eurotech Racing, under the Pirtek Racing banner, in 2011.
+In December 2010, Smith was confirmed as a driver for Eurotech Racing, under the Pirtek Racing banner, in 2011.
 He raced the entire 2011 British Touring Car Championship season for the team.
-At Oulton Park he was fined £500, given a reprimand and an endorsement of three points on his racing licence for an incident which saw him collide with Tom Boardman in race one.
+At Oulton Park, he was fined £500, given a reprimand and an endorsement of three points on his racing licence for an incident which saw him collide with Tom Boardman in race one.
 He finished the season 18th in the Drivers Championship.

-In 2012 he raced an NGTC Honda Civic for Pirtek Racing.
+In 2012, Smith raced an NGTC Honda Civic for Pirtek Racing.
 He started on pole position for the reverse grid race at Donington Park but finished fifth having had a slow start and losing the lead before the first corner.
 He took his first podium finish in the series at Knockhill with a second place finish in race three.
 In the wet conditions of race three at Rockingham, he lost control of the back of his car on the high speed banking and spun into the concrete wall.
 He escaped unhurt but the car was severely damaged at the rear.
 His car was re–shelled before the next round at Silverstone.

 Smith driving the Pirtek Racing Honda Civic at Oulton Park during the 2013 British Touring Car Championship season.

 He stayed with Pirtek Racing in 2013.
 He took a further podium finish at the season-opener at Brands Hatch, but slipped to fourteenth position in the championship after missing several races in the second half of the season.

 Smith missed the 2014 season due to business commitments, but returned to the championship for 2015 by buying the Eurotech team, following the departure of lead driver Andrew Jordan and his father Mike as team principal.
 He is competing as an owner-driver alongside Martin Depper.

 In the first race of the 2017 season, Smith took his maiden pole at the Brands Hatch Indy round, the opening round of the season, as qualifying was interrupted by rain and red flags.
 During qualifying at Croft Circuit, Smith was involved in a multiple car pile-up, causing chest and shoulder injuries, which put an end to his season.
 He was replaced for the rest of the season by his son, Brett Smith.

-Ahead of the 2018 season, it was announced that due to the severity of Smith's shoulder injury, he would also miss the 2018 season, but is expected to make a full recovery.
+Ahead of the 2018 season, it was announced that due to the severity of Smith's shoulder injury, he would also miss the 2018 season, but was expected to make a full recovery.